This article was last updated by on

 Sun exposure after direct skin contact with Cow Parsnip can trigger skin allergies.

-Both plants feature compound leaves made up of multiple leaflets in a pinnate or bipinnate fashion.
+Both plants feature compound leaves of multiple leaflets in a pinnate or bipinnate fashion.

-You can easily distinguish between Cow Parsnip and Poison Hemlock with keen eyes and prior knowledge.
+With keen eyes and prior knowledge, you can easily distinguish between Cow Parsnip and Poison Hemlock.

 Despite the lookalike appearance at first glimpse, they are not the same and have very distinct features.